Killeen Servicemember Criminal Defense Attorneys

 Trusted criminal defense for military men and women in Texas

 The members of the U.S. Armed Forces work to serve and protect the rights of our citizens.
 The Killeen attorneys at the Mary Beth Harrell Law Firm are proud to protect your rights when you need it most.
 We defend accusations and charges against you when you’re arrested for a civilian crime – because you need to protect your military future.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.